6 herbal teas to relieve painful periods

 Rich in flavonoids and azulene,yarrow is a plant with antispasmodic, anti-inflammatory and relaxing properties.
-By blocking the production of estrogen, yarrow relieves menstrual pain (that of the uterus) and stomach aches.
-This flower can also be used in essential oil in a bath for example.
+By blocking estrogen production, yarrow relieves menstrual pain (uterine pain) and stomach aches.
+This flower can also be used as an essential oil in a bath, for example.

 Tea differs from herbal tea in that it contains theine.
-It is therefore better to limit its consumption in the evening, as theine has an exciting effect.
+It's best to limit consumption to the evening, as theine has an excitatory effect.

-You can drink it during the day, but be careful, tea limits the absorption of certain nutrients such as iron, which is vital for people suffering from anemia for example.
+You can drink it throughout the day, but beware: tea limits the absorption of certain nutrients, such as iron, which is vital for people suffering from anaemia.

-Ginger tea is for example very interesting during menstrual flow: ginger has anti-inflammatory properties that will reduce pain.
+Ginger tea, for example, is very useful during menstrual flow: ginger has anti-inflammatory properties that reduce pain.

 Some women suffer from water retention during their menstrual cycles.
 For these problems, green tea can be a good natural remedy.

 Generally speaking, the benefits of tea on the menstrual period depend on the variety chosen.
-However, it is better to use herbal teas rather than tea.
+However, it's better to choose herbal teas rather than tea.

-Whenever possible, we always recommend choosing organic teas, even if it means paying a price: it's better for your body and for the planet.
+Whenever possible, we always recommend choosing organic products, even if it means paying a higher price: it's better for your body and for the planet.

-Anemia related to menstruation is quite common.
-It will cause symptoms that are more or less disabling on a daily basis.
-If you suffer from an excessively heavy or even hemorrhagic menstrual flow, consult your doctor!
-This can hide an underlying pathology.
+Lanemia linked to periods is quite common.
+It will cause symptoms that are more or less disabling in everyday life.
+If your menstrual flow is too heavy, or even hemorrhagic, consult your doctor!
+This may conceal an underlying pathology.

-- Dyspareunia: understanding and treating pain during sex
+- Dyspareunia: understanding and treating pain during intercourse

-- Acupressure and painful periods: how does it work?
+- Acupressure and periods pain: how does it work?

-- Grandma's remedies and natural solutions for very painful periods
+- Grandma's remedies and natural solutions for periods severe pain